Skip to Content

 Your dog’s lack of appetite and consequential weight loss will damage his health, so you will need to tackle that first to see if there’s an underlying issue.

 Your veterinarian will be able to figure out what the problem is after a thorough examination.
-Don’t worry, though, as you will have a treatment plan in place, and your Poodle will be eating again in no time.
+Don’t worry, though, as you will have a treatment plan in place, and your Poodle will eat again in no time.

 Let’s Wrap This Up!